 The BBC reported Linda was prescribed HRT by her doctor but was unhappy at the thought of taking drugs long-term and wanted to find a natural alternative.
 So she made one.

 I’m always saying food is Mother Nature’s medicine, and this cake is made of things like soy (read about the benefits of soy here) and seeds, which are phytoestrogens – plant-based foods that mimic estrogen.

-As you know a lot of meno symptoms are due to diminishing estrogen so this cake makes sense.
+As you know a lot of meno signs are due to diminishing estrogen so this cake makes sense.
 I haven’t made it yet, but according to reports it’s yummy.

 If you make it before we do can you share your thoughts and some photos by tagging us on Instagram @menome100.
 We’d love your feedback!